Pragati-Deshmukh011/employwise-frontend/README.md

 A React-based user management app that integrates with the Reqres API for authentication and user operations.
 Features include login, user listing, and CRUD actions.

+## Take A PreView
+Open [https://9lcwn5.csb.app/login](https://9lcwn5.csb.app/login) to view it in your browser

 ## Technologies Used
 -> React.js – Frontend framework